kbase/cdm-task-service/design/design.md

 * Add an admin API allowing for passing new credentials to the server
 * Shell into the container and manually update the credential file
   * The server could automatically reload the file or have an admin API to trigger the reload

-#### Job log handling

-The current design simply stores any job logs in Minio and expects the user to retrieve the file themselves for viewing (meaning the user will need read rights to the bucket containing the logs).
-The service could be provided with an API to retrieve job logs by byte range that is a simple wrapper around the Minio API.

 ## API